-- Animals associated with specific events or activities, subject to the event or activity being approved in advance by Campus Services and the Safety Insurance Operational Risk and Compliance (SIRC) Office, at which time the University's requirements regarding the use of animals at the event will be set out - 2.
-Animals attending the UCD Veterinary Hospital for clinical reasons or treatment (for the duration of that purpose only) - 3.
-Animals whose usage falls under the university's policy on the Use Of Animals For Research And Teaching save for Veterinary Support Dogs. - 4.
-Static fish tanks
+1. Animals associated with specific once off events or activities, subject to the event or activity being approved in advance by Campus Services and the Safety Insurance Operational Risk and Compliance (SIRC) Office, at which time the University's requirements regarding the use of animals at the event will be set out.
+At a minimum the University will require details of the animal species involved, the duration of any handling by non-owners, the degree of habituation in the animal(s) to such handling, arrangements for penning and supervision when on site, and details of how animal welfare is ensured by the owners both when 'at home' and when in UCD.
+Such events may be subject to prior review and on the ground inspections by specialist Animal Welfare experts from UCD.

+- 2. Animals attending the UCD Veterinary Hospital for clinical reasons or treatment (for the duration of that purpose only) - 3.
+Animals whose usage falls under the university's policy on the Code of Good Practice In Research With Humans and Animals, save for Veterinary Support Animals - 4.
+Static fish tanks - 5.
+Agricultural animals on Lyons Farm